 Canada is located in North America and does not practice snail farming on a large scale like it is practiced in the Northern states.
 Therefore, commercial snail farming in Canada may prove a challenge due to the many government policies involved.

-Before reading further, Here are other articles on – snail farming in the USA Opens in a new tab.and snail farming in AsiaOpens in a new tab..
+Before reading further, Here are other articles on – snail farming in the USA and snail farming in Asia.
 Feel free to check them out later.

 Snail farming is legal but regulated by the Canadian Food Inspection Agency.
-The CFIA (Canadian Food Inspection Agency) regulates the handling and import of live terrestrial snails in Canada under the Plant Protection Act (sourceOpens in a new tab.).
+The CFIA (Canadian Food Inspection Agency) regulates the handling and import of live terrestrial snails in Canada under the Plant Protection Act (source).
 This is because they can be destructive to the environment and harm the economy.

 Snails may destroy vegetation including fruits, crops, vegetables, and also affect operations such as gardens, nurseries, parks, and greenhouses.
 They also reproduce very fast, making control a nightmare.